-The UN Women Training Centre is also committed to a feminist pedagogical approach, in order to maximize the potential for training for gender equality to contribute to transformative change.
-For more information and practical guidance, please see the Statement of Pedagogical Principles and Practices for Training for Gender Equality in the publication Feminist Pedagogies in Training for Gender Equality3.
-The publication describes how "feminist pedagogies can be characterized by four key aspects or principles:
+The UN Women Training Centre is also committed to a feminist pedagogical approach, in order to maximize the potential for training to contribute to gender-transformative change.
+For more information and practical guidance, please see the Statement of Pedagogical Principles and Practices for Training for Gender Equality in the publication Feminist Pedagogies in Training for Gender Equality.2 The publication describes how "feminist pedagogies can be characterized by four key aspects or principles:

 - 1. Participatory learning - 2.
 Validation of personal experience - 3.
 Encouragement of social justice, activism and accountability. - 4.
-Development of critical thinking and open-mindedness."4
+Development of critical thinking and open-mindedness."3